rupak1005/Syncify/README.md

   - **Listen Along**: Sync music playback in real-time with friends
 - Real-time activity feed on the homepage via WebSockets

+### ✨ Features

+- **Full Screen Player Mode**: Enjoy a distraction-free, immersive music experience with a dedicated full screen player for both mobile and desktop.
+- **Liquid Glass (Glassmorphism) UI**: Modern glass-like transparency and blur effects applied to the player bar, sidebars, topbar, and all song cards for a sleek, premium look.

 ---

 ### 🔐 Authentication & User Management